DataONEorg/ca/README.md

   mkdir certs crl newcerts private req touch index.txt
   # Edit the openssl.cnf config file if needed; e.g. check the 'dir' entry in [ CA_default ].

   openssl req -new -newkey rsa:4096 -keyout /Volumes/DATAONE/DataONETestRootCA.key \
     -out req/DataONETestRootCA.csr -config ./openssl.cnf

+  # You will be prompted for:
+  # 1. a passphrase to set for the new key, and
+  # 2. the Common Name (CN) to set

   openssl ca -create_serial -out certs/DataONETestRootCA.pem -days 36500 \
     -keyfile /Volumes/DATAONE/DataONETestRootCA.key -selfsign -config ./openssl.cnf \
     -extensions v3_ca -infiles req/DataONETestRootCA.csr

+  # You will be asked for the key passphrase

   cp serial crlnumber
   # Edit crlnumber to be a different hex number if needed, but fine to keep the series

   openssl ca -config ./openssl.cnf -gencrl -out crl/DataONETestRootCA_CRL.pem

+  # You will be asked for the key passphrase
 ```

 ### Creating the Test Intermediate CA